scossin/IAMsystemFastContext/README.md

 ## FastContext Rules

 See the 'Example.java' for an example.
-You need to add a file of FastContext rules but this repository doesn't contain any.
+You need a file containing FastContext rules but this repository doesn't contain any.

 English rules for FastContext are available here: https://github.com/jianlins/FastContext/blob/master/conf/context.txt